Pythone/Bloggie/README.markdown

 LISTEN
 =
 This is a fork of QikBlogger.
-We wamt to revive it.
+We want to revive it.
 About
 ====================